Who tells the stories?

 Keep the user in mind

 Know your model persona.
 There is no point of doing anything else if you don’t know with whom you are trying to interact.
-Like now: you are either a someone who has a killer idea for an app and who wants to know how to start, an actual UX designer who is interested in the approach of using storytelling in UX design, or the humanist who is wondering how it’s possible that his “arts” knowledge can be useful in the heartless world of the IT and business.
+Like now: you are either a someone who has a killer idea for an app and who wants to know how to start, an actual UX designer who is interested in the approach of using storytelling in UX design, or a non-tech person who is wondering how it’s possible that his “arts” knowledge can be useful in the heartless world of the IT and business.
 I can either try to address my article to all of you – making the whole text boring and full of non-important information – or focus on the group that is within my target group: has some specific jobs to do and a problem that can be solved with my product or service.

 How the UX narrative changes with different personas